Brockitt History, Family Crest & Coats of Arms

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations under which the name Brockitt has appeared include Bocket, Brockett, Brockhead and others.

 Early Notables of the Brockitt family (pre 1700)

-Another 20 words (1 lines of text) are included under the topic Early Brockitt Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Brockitt Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Brockitt family to Ireland